Pannaiyarum Padminiyum: Production

 Pannaiyarum Padminiyum is based on the director S. U. Arun Kumar's short film of the same name, which was screened during the reality show Naalaiya Iyakkunar.
 Arun Kumar retained the main characters but tried creating a largely new story.
 He cited the films Hachiko, The Pursuit of Happyness and The Way Home as inspirations.
 The feature film adaptation was formally launched in January 2013, and was still in pre-production a month later.
 A large set worth ₹40 lakh was constructed for the film during shooting at Alagar Kovil, Madurai.
 Filming also took place in and around Madurai.
 Principal photography ended in July 2013.

 Soundtrack

 The soundtrack was composed by Justin Prabhakaran, in his feature film debut.
-The audio launch was held on 26 July 2013.
-The songs "Onakkaga Poranthaene" and "Pesuren Pesuren" attained popularity.
+A single track "Onakkaga Poranthaenae" was released on 23 August 2013, and the audio launch was held on 22 November.
+The songs "Onakkaga Poranthaene" and another song "Pesuren Pesuren" attained popularity.
 Karthik of Milliblog wrote, "Barring a song and that odd singing misstep, this is a mighty strong debut by Justin Prabhakaran!".